ProcursusTeam/procursus-wiki/docs/Building-on-Linux.md

         mv ~/cctools/SDK/MacOSX11.3.sdk ~/cctools/SDK/MacOSX.sdk
         rm MacOSX11.3.sdk.tar.xz

-    You can also specify and export SDK variables to use a differnet path.
-Check out the [Build options] age for more ocumentation
+    You can also specify and export SDK variables to use a different path.
+Check out the [Build options] age for more documentation

 6. Build!